rui-vas-tech/rui-vas-tech/README.md

 Spotify.
 - Lead product and GTM strategy for Kubeflow and MLOps, reporting to the CEO.
-- From 0 to $4M ARR.
+- From 0 to $4M NRR.

+	**Documentation Lead @ Kubeflow / Google Vertex AI**

+- I represented Canonical at the Kubeflow opensource community.
+- Became the #1 contributor outside of Google to documentation.
+- Lead a docs restructure + release of versions v1.2, v1.3

 **4. Head of Growth @ Leadzai, Lisbon, Portugal, 2019**
 - Leadzai raised 7M€+ to help small businesses tap into online ads without risk.
-- I mapped acquisition funnels, interviewed customers, proposed a product re-design and led it.
+- I mapped acquisition funnels, interviewed customers, proposed a product re-design to the CEO and board, and lead the effort.

 **3. Program Manager @ Founder Institute, Lisbon, Portugal, 2018-21**
 - after going through the program in Silicon Valley,